 The Best Algo Trading Platforms

-QuantConnect is another quant platform that supports a very wide range of asset classes including equities, futures, Forex, crypto, options, and CFDs.
+QuantConnect is a quant platform that supports a very wide range of asset classes including equities, futures, Forex, crypto, options, and CFDs.
 As far as I know, QuantConnect is the only major algorithmic trading platform that supports options trading.
 Besides allowing users to trade these assets through various brokers, QuantConnect also offers tons of free data.
 The list of currently supported brokers by QuantConnect is:

 - Interactive Brokers